The year 2017 in pictures: Part I - The Boston Globe

 The year 2017 in pictures: Part I

-Photographs from January to June on a range of topics from around the world.
+Photographs from January to June on a range of topics from around the world. -- See Part II

 1